anoma/namada-whitepaper/namadapaper.md

 When working with a shielded pool, the additional factor of privacy set size comes into play.
 If a small size of FUN is being routed through Bar compared to Foo, then any asset routed through Foo will have stronger privacy guarantees than Bar, and will eventually lead to equilibria whereby a canonical bridge is inevitable.
 Further, any liquidity provider swapping assets from non-canonical bridges to the canonical-bridge asset lose all privacy guarantees.

 Ideally, this can be avoided by incorporating *private* bridges.
+Under a private bridge framework, the amount as well as the underlying asset can remain private.
+This feat is achieved through multiparty computation (MPC).

 ## Privacy-Conserving Swaps

 Using the platform developed by Osmosis-Labs, Namada will allow for privacy-preserving swaps between assets.

-The Uniswap v3 contract will be integrated for similar purposes.
+The Uniswap V3 contract will be integrated for similar purposes.

+A user on Namada (Alice) will be able to transfer her asset on Namada in exchange for another asset on the destination chain by sending a readable message encoding this desire.
+The swap up to this point in time is therefore transparent, but the swapped asset is returned to a native VP Namada.
+The native VP will escrow the asset by first shielding it, and then creating a shielded transfer of the asset to Alice.

+In this way, privacy of the swap is conserved for Alice from the point the swap has occurred.